sfederic/VEngine/README.md

 ## Game Object Model

+### Actors

 The engine uses an Actor/Component model similar to Unity and Unreal.
-The inspiration came from Rare's presentation on Actor Ticks in UE4 in Sea of Thieves.
+The inspiration came from Rare's presentation on Actor Ticks in UE4 in Sea of Thieves [https://www.youtube.com/watch?v=CBP5bpwkO54].

 An inherited actor will be defined with a system via a macro.